Sucker (Charli XCX album): Singles

 "Boom Clap", the first single released from Sucker, was released worldwide on 17 June 2014.
 It was originally part of the soundtrack album for The Fault in Our Stars.
 The song was a commercial success, peaking at number six on the UK Singles Chart and number eight on the Billboard Hot 100.
-The song has since sold more than one million copies in the United States, receiving platinum certification by the Recording Industry Association of America, and has been certified silver by the British Phonographic Industry.
-There are two existing mixes of this song: the first and original one is heard on the film, the film's soundtrack, and the music video shot in Amsterdam; the second mix is heard on the music video shot in Japan and in this album.

-"Break the Rules" was released as the second single from the album.
-The song and its accompanying music video were released on 25 August 2014.
-The song was moderately successful, reaching number four in Germany, number six in Austria, number 10 in Australia and the top 40 in Belgium, France, Norway and in Charli XCX's native UK.
-Moreover, the song peaked at number 91 on the US Billboard Hot 100, her second consecutive entry on the chart.
+It has since sold more than one million copies in the United States, receiving platinum certification by the Recording Industry Association of America, and has been certified silver by the British Phonographic Industry.
+The accompanying music video was shot in Amsterdam.
+The second single, "Break the Rules", was released on 25 August, along with the music video.
+The song reached number four in Germany, six in Austria, ten in Australia, and the top 40 in Belgium, France, Norway and in Charli XCX's native UK.
+(Note: Chart positions for Germany, Austria, Australia, Belgium, France, Norway, and the United Kingdom) In the United States, the song peaked at number 91 on the Billboard Hot 100, her second consecutive entry on the chart.

-"Doing It" was released on 3 February 2015 as the album's third single.
-The single version features English singer Rita Ora.
-Details of the collaboration first emerged when a setlist for BBC Radio 1 appeared on Twitter which featured the song.
-It peaked at number eight on the UK Singles Chart.

-"Famous" was released on 29 May 2015 as the fourth and final single from the album.
-The music video was released on 23 March 2015.
+Featuring Rita Ora, a music video for "Doing It" directed by Adam Powell was unveiled on 20 January 2015.
+On 3 February, the song was released as the album's third single; it peaked at number eight on the UK Singles Chart.
+The music video for "Famous" was premiered on 23 March, and the song was released as the album's fourth single on 29 May.

-Other songs

-The tracks "London Queen" and "Gold Coins" premiered in advance of the album's release on 6 October and 17 November 2014, respectively.
-A music video for the song "Breaking Up" was released on 2 December 2014.

-In November 2014, the album's European bonus track "Red Balloon" was used in a trailer for the 2015 animated film Home.
-The song was also included on the film's soundtrack, curated by Rihanna.